deusExMac/TwitterSearch/README.md

 <br/>
 <br/>

-2. You need to **install the follwing required Python packages**, with your prefered package manager (pip/conda/etc), if you don't have them already:
+2. You need to **install the follwing required Python packages**, with your package manager (pip/conda/etc), if you don't have them already:
     - pandas
     - argparse
     - clrprint